AJFShuvo/medi-tracker/README.md

 - Copy and paste the Firebase SDK(use npm) of your project in the FirebaseConfig.jsx
 - Go to Project/Build/Authentication and enable 'email/password' authenticaion.

-( you may skip the Creating folder and file part . if directly copying my project but rest of the sub-steps are mandatory)
+( you may skip the Creating folder and file part . if you're directly copying my project but rest of the sub-steps are mandatory)

 ## Notes:
 - This is a personal learning project.
 It's intended to demonstrate the application of new technologies in a practical setting.